Essential Reading for Start-ups, Scale ups and VCs

 Only use Marketing Automation SaaS for Newsletters and Email Series/Subscriptions

-Organise Content into General, Secondary, Primary & Product (Download Content Master List Template)
+Organise Content into General, Secondary, Primary & Product/Services & How to Buy

 - General: Low Interest, Company News, New Hires, Charity & CSR, Awards, Live Shows, Podcasts

-- Primary: Thought Leadership, Educational, Demonstrate Your Expertise, Best Practices
+- Primary: Thought Leadership, Educational, Demonstrate Your Expertise, Best Practices.
+CTA to Product.

 - Product: Images, Technical Specifications.
-Explain what it is, how it works, how it helps, who it’s for
+Explain what it is, how it works, how it helps, who it’s for.
+CTA to How to Buy

 Review Content Master List: Call-to-Actions visible on every content item and link accordingly: